Skip to Content

 And they've got a long way to go.
 While 86 percent of states had some kind of "portal" that outlined all of their planned projects, many didn't have an easy way for the public to get involved or learn more about why this highway expansion was prioritized over that road diet — never mind push back if they didn't agree with the decision.

-Twenty-two states, meanwhile, didn't even report on the basic condition of their pavements and bridges— making it hard for advocates to argue that states should fix the roads they already have before they expand anymore.
+Meanwhile, only twenty-two states even bothered to report on the basic condition of their pavements and bridges — making it hard for advocates to argue that states should fix the roads they already have before they expand any more.

-Even if they don't welcome input from an informed general public, though, most states do look to a dedicated advisory board to guide the development of their transportation plans — though the researchers argue that "many states are not tapping their full potential" to rein in wasteful projects.
+Even if they don't welcome input from an informed general public, though, most states do look to a dedicated advisory board to guide the development of their transportation plans — though the researchers argue that "many states are not tapping the full potential" of these boards to rein in bad projects.

 If Congress deepened those relationships, the report authors argue that DOTs could still enjoy flexibility to "determine what priorities a commission will review" while still providing a much-needed check on wasteful projects and plans.
 And if they did a better job of bringing the public into the planning process, too, they could "build public trust and enhance DOT staff’s understanding of what communities want."